Written by special contributor

 What's the best way to build a strong med school application?

-According to Kaitlyn Kraatz, a career advisor with Waterloo's Centre for Career Action, it' s about "being the best version of yourself and following the path that reflects you as an individual.
+According to Kaitlyn Kraatz, a former career advisor with Waterloo's Centre for Career Action, it's about "being the best version of yourself and following the path that reflects you as an individual.
 Accumulate experience, try not to get overloaded, and choose your program or extracurriculars based on what you love to do."

 Steps in applying to med school